 Do you know that when you have one autoimmune condition you are statistically at risk to develop others and that research reveals antibodies can brew in your body for YEARS before you receive your diagnosis?

-Written by Tracy Konoske MS RD LD, owner Healthy Lifestyles
+Written by Tracy Konoske MS RD LD, Healthy Lifestyle

 With advances in technology we now know we can test for multiple autoimmune diseases and we can detect them in the early stages before symptoms occur or before an official diagnosis.